 For most, peak jumping behavior is observed around the high points of your dog’s day — mealtime, your homecoming, walk time (you pick up the leash and the bouncing begins), out on the walk itself, and when friends and relatives come to call.
 This problem can be solved by calm, consistent training.
 The proper amount of exercise for your dog’s breed type is of great help, too!
 Lack of exercise results in out-of-control whirlwinds who lack the ability to focus.

 What to do:

-Since a dog jumps in order to solicit attention and to get nearer to your face, when you see him rev up to leap, say “No, off” and turn away from the dog.
+Since a dog jumps in order to solicit attention, when you see him rev up to leap, say “No, off” and turn away from the dog.
 Removing your attention (a reward to the dog) is a gentle, effective way to correct the dog.
 As soon as he has settled either with four feet on the floor or in a sit/down-stay, turn back around, drop to your knees and quietly praise the dog.

 - Give the jumping behavior a name, so you can turn it on and off.
 At my house, it’s called “leapin’ lizards” but “paws up” or “feet up” can suffice.
 Teach your dog how to jump up on command, then add“ no” as in “no paws up” to let the dog know when you don’t want him to jump up.

 - More importantly, give the dog something else to do.
 Obedience training is a strong plus when trying to get a jumping problem under control.
 A dog holding a sit or down-stay is not a jumping dog.
 When attempting the sit or down-stay, avoid pushing, shoving, flapping your arms or other fast, excitable movements.
 Use a lure-reward method rather than physically manipulating the dog.
 Avoid raising your vocal tone or whining.
 All extra movements and excited vocalization will incite the dog.
 Here is a situation where the old Bauhaus motto, “Less is More,” really applies.